 3. 20 P.M.

-3. 20 P.M.
 I am once again creeping out of the toilets.
 By the time I get back to my desk upstairs my eyes will have gone back to normal and no one will know that I have been crying in a toilet.

-Keep repeating ‘I must get a grip of myself!’
+Keep repeating “I must get a grip!”

-3. 21 P.M.
 Turn corner in corridor and bump smack bang into Marcus, my senior manager.
 The one who I kissed over a photocopying machine at a Christmas party last year and the one who saved me in the cinema from my vampire date, a few weeks ago.

-Avert eyes to the floor.
+I have averted my sore eyes to the floor.

-‘Are you ok Roxy?’ he asks softly.
+“Are you ok Roxy?'” he asks, softly.